laurentcrombe/Highway/README.md

 ### 2. Transitions

-Transition are objects with `in` and `out` methods.
+Transitions are objects with `in` and `out` methods.
-These methods take arguments given by the router. **You don't even need to care about them but don't forget them**.
+These methods take two arguments given by the router. **You don't even need to care about them but don't forget them**.

 | Arguments  | Description                                                 |
 |------------|-------------------------------------------------------------|